PZGM/Edir_Revo/level01/README.md

 # Level01 - Exploiting a Login Bypass with Buffer Overflow

-## Objective

-The goal of this challenge is to bypass the login check by exploiting a buffer overflow vulnerability to gain access and execute a shell.

 ## Step 1: Running the Program

 First, let's run the program to observe its behavior: